panda3d/panda3d-docs/programming/physics/index.rst

 Panda3D offers several choices to use for :term:`physics`.
-Before you choose one, however, think carefully whether you need the additional complexity, performance and authoring cost of a physics simulation, and whether perhaps :ref:`collision-detection` on its own might be adeqate for your use-cases.
+Before you choose one, however, think carefully whether you need the additional complexity, performance and authoring cost of a physics simulation, and whether perhaps :ref:`collision-detection` on its own might be adequate for your use-cases.

 -  :ref:`Panda's Built-in Physics Engine <panda3d-physics-engine>`: Panda3D
    has a very basic physics engine built-in that may apply forces to classes.